otammato/mongo_/README.md

 ## Summary

-This is a simple Node.JS Express application deployed on an infrastructure managed by Terraform.
+This is a simple Node.JS Express application deployed on infrastructure managed by Terraform.
 The app connects directly to a MySQL database hosted on an AWS RDS instance, allowing for seamless CRUD operations.

 Express is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.